Memory-Augmented Reinforcement Learning for Image-Goal Navigation

 We trained our model on the \emph{easy}, \emph{medium}, \emph{hard} combined dataset for 500M steps for three random seeds, and evaluated it on the corresponding test set.
-As shown in Table~\ref{tab:main-result}, the performance obtained with our memory-augmented model is superior to that of previous work by a significant margin: $+18\%$ SPL on average compared to \textbf{NTS}~\cite{chaplot2020neural} and $+29\%$ SPL vs.\ \textbf{SPTM}~\cite{savinov2018semi}.
-We obtain this strong performance while, unlike \textbf{NTS}~\cite{chaplot2020neural}, not using position information.
-We note that the success rate on \emph{easy} episodes is lower for our method than \textbf{NTS}~\cite{chaplot2020neural} ($-2\%$).
-This is potentially due to the lack of position features or the use of discretized panoramic observations, both of which are particularly useful for nearby goals.
-While our method is trained on 500M steps, the four methods from~\cite{chaplot2020neural} only require 25M steps of training until convergence.
+As shown in \autoref{tab:main-result}, the performance obtained with our memory-augmented model is superior to that of previous work by a significant margin: $+13\%$ SPL on average compared to \textbf{NTS-D} and $+29\%$ SPL vs.\ \textbf{SPTM}.
+We obtain this strong performance while, unlike \textbf{NTS-D}, not using position nor depth information.
+We note that the success rate on \emph{easy} episodes is lower for our method than \textbf{NTS-D} ($-9\%$).
+This is potentially due to the lack of position and depth features or the use of discretized panoramic observations, both of which are particularly useful for nearby goals.
+Note that the four methods from~\cite{chaplot2020neural} require 25M steps of training until convergence in comparison to our 500M steps.
 This difference in training horizon is due to several factors, including the absence of position information in the observations for our setup, and the absence of an explicit planner in our method.
-Rather than comparing all the methods at a fixed step budget, when they may not be trained optimally, we made the fair choice to compare all the methods after the convergence of their respective optimization processes.
+Rather than comparing all the methods at a fixed-step budget, when they may not be trained optimally, we made the fair choice to compare all the methods after the convergence of their respective optimization processes.